-Besides issues relating to financial cost savings, Section 4 of these Guidelines has discussed the Waste Hierarchy.
-As noted, this became part of national law in 2011, with each EU member state being under an obligation to take all relevant measures to ensure the best overall environmental outcome.
-Fundamental to the effective management of raw materials and wastes at roads construction sites must be the following in order of priority:
+As well as issues relating to financial cost savings, Section 3.3 of this standards document discussed the Waste Hierarchy.
+As noted, this became part of national law in 2011, with each EU Member State being under an obligation to take all relevant measures to ensure the best overall environmental outcome.
+Fundamental to the effective management of raw materials and wastes at roads construction sites are the following, in order of priority:

-- (a) Prevention
+- a) Prevention;

-- (b) Preparing for re-use
+- b) Preparing for re-use;

-- (c) Recycling
+- c) Recycling;

-- (d) Other recovery, such as energy recovery
+- d) Other recovery, such as energy recovery; and

-- (e) Disposal.
+- e) Disposal.